- Auf Facebook teilen

-Today, March 30th, the European Commission will publish a set of proposals on circular economy, including the sustainable products policy initiative.
+The European Commission will publish a set of proposals on circular economy, including the sustainable products policy initiative, on Wednesday, March 30.
 A piece of this package will be a recast of the Ecodesign Directive to empower the EU to regulate products to make them more sustainable.
 Agora’s study argues that this package of proposals must address CO2 intensive materials and value chains – like steel, aluminium, concrete, and plastics – much more systematically than previous EU circularity legislation.

-“Our study shows key policy instruments on the EU level are expanded quotas for recycled content, investment aid for rapid deployment of innovative recycling technologies, as well as labelling and best practice mandates for collection, sorting, recycling, and re-use,“ says Peter.
+”Our study proposes key new policy instruments on the EU level, such as expanded quotas for recycled content, investment aid for rapid deployment of innovative recycling technologies, as well as labelling and best practice mandates for collection, sorting, recycling, and re-use,“ says Peter.
 Furthermore, the current fossil energy crisis must accelerate the process of implementation.
 Fast-tracked implementation of key policy instruments in EU Member States could effectively reduce greenhouse gas emissions within the next one to five years, for example by introducing wider bans on single-use and non-recyclable plastics, the implementation of deposit-refund schemes for plastic packages, investments into ex-post re-sorting and state of the art recycling practices.

 “A more circular and resource-efficient industrial sector enhances competitiveness and is also a major industrial policy opportunity for Europe,” the Agora Industry Director says.
 Enhancing circularity makes companies more independent from energy prices, giving them a competitive advantage.
 “The EU’s new Circular Economy legislation is an opportunity to leverage the potential of circularity.
 To do so, it must spur demand for high-quality recycling while boosting collection and supply of high-quality recycled materials.”